1AysunMutlu/1aysunmutlu.github.io/_pages/projects.md

 ### 🧠 Promotion Optimization Engine
 **PhD Thesis, 2023–2025**
-I developed a reinforcement learning model to personalize promotions based on customer engagement and long-term value.
+I developed a reinforcement learning model to personalize promotions based on customer engagement and customer lifetime value (CLV).
 The work combined real-world transactional data, heterogeneous treatment effect analysis, and MILP optimization to benchmark performance.
 It was tested over a 12-week period with real customer segments.

 ---

 ### 📊 Marketing Analytics & Order Forecasting
 **Cook It, 2022**
 I developed predictive models for weekly order forecasting and customer churn, helping reduce inventory waste and improve planning.
-Alongside this, I built a Python-based dashboard to visualize key metrics — including average order value (AOV), purchase probability, and promotion response across segments.
+Alongside this, I built a Python-based dashboard to visualize key metrics; including average order value (AOV), purchase probability, and promotion response across segments.
 The tools supported weekly decision-making across growth, retention, and operations teams.

 ---

 ### 🧭 Travel Recommender System
 **Side Project**
 A personal project that uses natural language processing and location data to suggest travel destinations based on user preferences.
-Built with Python, scikit-learn, and OpenAI embeddings — inspired by a love of exploring and capturing new places.
+Built with Python, scikit-learn, and OpenAI embeddings, inspired by a love of exploring and capturing new places.

 ---